NFL Draft on ABC: Jets, Giants with high picks, hopes

 "This weekend, Nashville, Tennessee, is, in fact, Football City," declared Mayor David Briley.
 "This wouldn't be happening if the league and team had not seen what we already knew about the city of Nashville."

-As for the draft itself, defense is expected to rule the early going such as Nick Bosa of Ohio State, Quinnen Williams of Alabama, Josh Allen of Kentucky and Devin White of LSU.
+As for the draft itself, defense is expected to rule the early going such as Nick Bosa of Ohio State, Quinnen Williams of Alabama, Monclair, New Jersey's Josh Allen of Kentucky and Devin White of LSU.
 Both are expected to be gone in the top 20 or so.

 Ryan Field reports from the draft in Nashville on Eyewitness News!